pfortune/Space-Game/README.md

 # Space Game README

+## Setup
+This game requires Processing4 to run.
+Also, make sure the folder that the game is in is called SpaceGame or the game will not run correctly.
+If the folder is not SpaceGame, rename it.
+Then open the SpaceGame.pde file in Processing4.

 ## Description

 Space Game is a fun spaceship game where you fight aliens, avoid missiles, and go through barriers that show up more often as you kill aliens.
 Grab power-ups to get more missiles and try to get the highest score!